by-jp/www.byjp.me/content/photos/instagram/bvkmmigg4vwyfvugsbvougf3ti/index.md

 ---
 I’ve not posted in a while cos travelling has been AMAZING, but one thing in particular has been outrageously awesome…

-At the top of an incredible hike Yvette gave me a gorgeous engraved compass, and asked me to marry her 😍 Nothing in the world would make me happier—so, once we’re home from our adventures, we’ll be planning our wedding\!
+At the top of an incredible hike Yvette gave me a gorgeous engraved compass, and asked me to marry her 😍 Nothing in the world would make me happier—so, once we’re home from our adventures, we’ll be planning our wedding!

-If you care for more detail \(about Yvette’s proposal or our trip\!\) check out my bio for our adventuring blog ☺️
+If you care for more detail \(about Yvette’s proposal or our trip!) check out my bio for our adventuring blog ☺️

-Yo te amo mucho mi amor\!
+Yo te amo mucho mi amor!